Ramblurr/probematic/README.md

 ### Pre-req

 1. You need clojure installed `clj`
-2. You need datomic dev-local installed locally [see here](https://docs.datomic.com/cloud/dev-local.html)
-3. You need node/npm installed to build the CSS
+2. You need node/npm installed to build the CSS

 ### Build the CSS